Calibrd vs Exponent

 When you'll want Calibrd

-You're in active interview mode.
-You have a specific JD on the table — a Senior MLE role at Stripe, a Sr PM role at Doctolib, a Staff SWE loop at a Series B company — and the interview is in days or weeks, not months.
-You don't need a curriculum; you need to know what this interview will ask, where the recruiter will probe your CV against this specific JD, and what to say in the salary conversation at that company's level.
+You want a private AI interview coach for the specific job in front of you, not a curriculum to work through.
+You have a JD on the table (a Senior MLE role at Stripe, a Sr PM role at Doctolib, a Staff SWE loop at a Series B company) and the interview is in days or weeks, not months.
+The coach predicts what this interview will ask, names where the recruiter will probe your CV against this specific JD, grades each answer you give out loud, and tells you when it's ready to deliver.

-You're also applying to multiple jobs in parallel — eight, fifteen, twenty — and the per-job calibration matters.
+You're also applying to multiple jobs in parallel, eight, fifteen, twenty, and the per-job calibration matters.
 Exponent's PM curriculum is the same whether you're interviewing at Stripe or Shopify; Calibrd's predicted questions, gap analysis and comp benchmark all change per job.
-Calibrd doesn't replace a curriculum — it targets the specific test at the end of one.
+Calibrd doesn't replace a curriculum, your private coach targets the specific test at the end of one.

 Side-by-side